AustinYQM/txt-man/README.md

 Basic game in Zircon (UI) and Amythest (ECS).
-Currently moving to a differnt ECS from work (fleks) see that branch for that code.
+Currently moving to a differnt ECS (fleks) see that branch for that code.